 One of the best things about macarons is the incredible amount of versatility they offer when it comes to flavor.
 Here are a few of my tried and true extracts, oils, and flavorings for fillings.

 My love for Amoretti Artisan Products runs deep!
 Authentic taste, natural flavoring, and high concentration all wrapped into a product as easy to add as an extract.
 Head over to Amoretti.com and check out their full line of Artisans!
-Use my code THEWHITEWHISK10 for a 10% off discount.

 If you’re interested in a cute display for your macarons, check out this budget friendly 6 Tier Macaron Tower.
 It won’t win any awards for being super structurally sturdy, but if you just want something on the inexpensive end to elevate your mac display, this one is a great option.
 It also breaks down for more compact storage.
 I’ve used this particular tower in a few macaron displays at events for family and friends, and it served me well.